 - For offences against the state the points to prove to evidence the offence must clearly be made out, before a crime is recorded.”

-Because the rules place an obligation on the police to accept what the victim says unless there is “credible evidence to the contrary”, the following reasons are not enough to justify not recording a crime:
+The rules place an obligation on the police to accept what the victim says unless there is “credible evidence to the contrary.”
+So the following reasons aren’t enough to justify not recording a crime: